a81ewitt/cunft/README.md

 ## Firebase Deploy

-Run `firebase deploy` to deploy to production.
+Run `ng build` & `firebase deploy` to deploy to production.
 Project is configured to use firebase as hosting and analytics.

 ## Development server